HersheyTaichou/CodeBible/Office 365/1 Global/SharePoint Online.md

 # SharePoint Online

-SharePoint online is used to connect to SharePoint online then run commands against objects in SharePoint
+The Microsoft.Online.SharePoint.PowerShell module is used to connect to SharePoint Online and then run commands against objects in SharePoint

 ## Install the module